infinum/rails-handbook/Databases/SQL/Query Examples/09 - LATERAL JOIN.md

 ## Problem

 Prepare a database view which will hold the data for similar posts.
-For calculating the similarity score, use next formula:
+For calculating the similarity score, use the following formula:
   * if post is in the same category - `2 points`
   * for common keywords - `1 point` for each common keyword